 Telephone trades must be received by or prior to the close of the NYSE (generally 4:00 p.m., Eastern time).
 During periods of high market activity, shareholders may encounter higher than usual call waiting times.
-Please allow sufficient time to ensure that you will be able to complete your telephone transaction prior to the close of the NYSE.
-The Fund is not responsible for delays due to communication or transmission outages subject to applicable law.
+Please allow sufficient time to ensure that you will be able to complete your telephone transaction prior to the close of the NYSE (generally 4:00p.m., Eastern time).
+The Fund is not responsible for delays due to communication or transmission outages, subject to applicable law.